hellojoechip/notify-telegram/README.md

 <br/>

 ## Setting up telegram
+This is for creating a bot and channel.
 1. Search for 'BotFather' on [telegram](https://telegram.org/).
 2. Create and name your bot.
 3. Create a new telegram channel.